kallisons/MicrobeReminModel_v1.0/README.md

 ------------------
 Acknowledgements
 ------------------
+Ben Marwick and Rahul Biswas vetted this code release.

 Code Release:
 KAS was supported by the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, and the Washington Research Foundation through the eScience Institute at the University of Washington.